SciSharp/Numpy.NET/README.md

 ```

 #### Complex numbers
-Python has native support of complex numbers, something the C# language is lacking as well.
 Converting complex results to and from NumPy is not implemented at all (yet).
-Please step forward if you want to work on this.
+If you want to work on this, let us know.

 #### Functions clashing with their class name
 The function fft(...) in numpy.fft and random(...) in numpy.random had to be renamed because C#  doesn't allow a member to have the same name as its enclosing class.
 That's why in Numpy.NET these functions have been renamed with a trailing underscore like this: `np.fft.fft_(...)`